 We kept the guest list small just like when my mother married Bill, only relatives (sisters, brothers, cousins, aunts, uncles, grandparents, and in-laws) and close friends.
 We were both raised somewhat Catholic, but we knew that same-sex marriage was not allowed in the Catholic Church.
 According Church doctrine, “The Church holds that same-sex unions are an unfavorable environment for children and that the legalization of such unions is harmful to society.”
 Harmful to society?
 This is the same church that has been covering up worldwide sexual abuse of minors over decades.
 So who is truly harmful to society here?

 Parker and I thought that the little nondenominational church on the college campus would be very fitting for our ceremony with a Justice of the Peace presiding.
 My parents were still very much active in the Catholic Church, so I wanted my parents to feel it was a ceremony they could be supportive of.
 They understood the situation and made the best of it.
 This was also the first time in years that both Parker’s mother and father would be in the same building at the same time.
-We tried to keep them seated apart from each other as much as possible, but since both he and Ginny were remarried by this time, it wasn’t an issue.
+We thought about seating them apart from each other as much as possible, but since both he and Ginny were remarried by this time, it wasn’t an issue.